Independent Study in Engineering

 |S11||Other Topics Related to Engineering||No|

-If I am completing an Independent Study for an Honors Thesis (but not for concentration credit or Capstone design), what section do I register for?
+If I am completing an Independent Study for an Honors Thesis (but not for concentration credit or Capstone design), which section do I register for?

 You should register for Section 11 - Other Topics Related to Engineering (not suitable for concentration credit).